acli/Coursera-subtitles/README.markdown

 intelligent piece of software.
 You *will* need to review the output it gives you; but in general what it gives you should at least be better than stock stanford-bot (Cogi) output.

+There is also a third:

+- `reformat-extracted-text.py` attempts to reformat an actual SRT file (or the output of `extract-text-from-srt`) so that the subtitles will make more sense for people who speak English;
+  this is also sent to standard output.
+This is an experimental rewrite that uses NLTK in an attempt to get more accurate in the splits.

+My goal is to have `reformat-extracted-text.py` be more intelligent than either of my old scripts, but it is not there yet.
+I have used lecture 5.2 of the HCI course as a test and found that unless I can find a way do more splits on the text, it will take more time to use this new script to fix a set of Cogi-generated transcripts than to use the two old scripts.

 Things to watch out for if you want to work on Coursera’s subtitles:
 ===================================================================